-Anxiety and panic can both result in numbness and tingling.
+Anxiety and panic can both result in numbness and tingling in the hands, face, and other parts of the body.
 When a person feels anxious about their health, these symptoms may worsen their anxiety.

 When a psychological issue underlies physical problems, doctors call the symptoms psychogenic.
 Usually, psychogenic numbness is not dangerous and typically gets better with anxiety treatment.

 In this article, we explain how anxiety and panic attacks may lead to numbness.
 We also discuss some other common symptoms of anxiety and when to contact a doctor.